isaacTadela/Full-web-app-Infrastructure-Provisioning/README.md

 # Terraform Infrastructure Provisioning
-This repo creates "environment" modules with all the necessary resources to enable end-to-end interaction with a Web-app and RDS on AWS
+This repo creates "environment" modules with all the necessary resources to enable end-to-end interaction with a Web-app include RDS on AWS

 ## What are we provisioning here?